is212g1t5/learning-journey-planning-system/README.md

 - https://www.notion.so/IS212-Software-Project-management-e737406fca444cdc8f9f2cd92a0c0d60

 ## Development Approach
-We will be using Scrum approach where weekly sprints and daily stand ups will be conducted/
+We will be using Scrum approach where weekly sprints and daily stand ups will be conducted.

 ## Tech Stack